polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/connect-rococo.md

 ---

 Rococo is Parity's public test network for cumulus-based parachains.
-This section of the workshop steps through how you can onboard your parachain to it.
+This section of the tutorial steps through how you can onboard your parachain to it.

 ## Before you begin

-Make sure you have successfully completed the [previous section](/tutorials/connect-other-chains/parachain) of this workshop and tested your parachain on your local machine.
+Make sure you have successfully completed the [previous section](/tutorials/connect-other-chains/parachain) of this tutorial and tested your parachain on your local machine.
 This implies that:

 - You're familiar with registering and reserving your unique para ID.